Geometric Phase in Quantum Synchronization: Introduction

-Building on the work of Pancharatnam, the concept of a quantum GP has been extended to nonadiabatic evolution~\cite{AharonovAnandan1987}, noncyclic evolution~\cite{Samuel1988}, and mixed states~\cite{Uhlmann1986,Sjoqvist2000,Singh2003}.
-A so-called kinematic approach has been formulated~\cite{MUKUNDA1993205} which is based on the (time dependent) density matrix along a path in state space and enables the concept of a GP to be generalized to nonunitary evolution~\cite{Tong2004}.
+Building on the work of Pancharatnam, the concept of a quantum GP has been extended to nonadiabatic evolution~\cite{AharonovAnandan1987}, noncyclic evolution~\cite{Samuel1988}, and mixed states~\cite{Uhlmann1986,Sjoqvist2000,Singh2003} (including periodic fermionic systems in mixed states \cite{Bardyn2018}).
+A so-called kinematic approach has been formulated~\cite{MUKUNDA1993205}, which is based on the (time dependent) density matrix along a path in state space and enables the concept of a GP to be generalized to nonunitary evolution~\cite{Tong2004}.
 In classical nonlinear dynamics, Kepler \emph{et al.}~\cite{Kepler1991a,Kepler1991b} extended the concept of a GP to classical dissipative systems with self-sustained oscillations (i.e., limit cycles).
 They showed that, even though these systems are nonconservative, cyclic adiabatic deformations of the limit cycle lead to GP shifts which could potentially be observed in certain chemical reactions.

 In this paper, we analyze geometric phases in quantum limit-cycle oscillations using the definition of a GP in nonunitary quantum evolution proposed in Ref.~\onlinecite{Tong2004}.
 We implement a numerically stable algorithm to calculate the GP of a quantum system undergoing dissipative time evolution.
-We use this algorithm to demonstrate that a quantum limit-cycle oscillator implemented in a spin-$1$ system acquires a GP if the direction of its quantization axis changes slowly compared to the timescales of its coherent and dissipative dynamics, similar to the classical case~\cite{Kepler1991a,Kepler1991b}.
+We use this algorithm to demonstrate that a quantum limit-cycle oscillator implemented in a spin-$1$ system acquires a GP that depends only on the trajectory through parameter space if the direction of its quantization axis changes slowly compared to the timescales of its coherent and dissipative dynamics, similar to the classical case~\cite{Kepler1991a,Kepler1991b}.

 We then consider the more general case of a quantum limit-cycle oscillator subject to an external signal and show that the GP has a tongue-like structure very similar to the well-known Arnold tongue in synchronization~\cite{Pikovsky2003}.
 Surprisingly, this tongue-like structure of the GP vanishes together with the conventional Arnold tongue of synchronization if the system is in a regime of interference-based quantum synchronization blockade~\cite{Koppenhoefer2019}.
 To understand this surprising effect, we derive an analytical formula for the GP, which is valid if the quantization axis is rotated sufficiently slowly.